-The Constitution's Enumeration Clause "vests Congress with virtually unlimited discretion in conducting the decennial 'actual Enumeration."
+The Constitution's Enumeration Clause "vests Congress with virtually unlimited discretion in conducting the decennial 'actual Enumeration.'"
 Dep't of Commerce, 139 S. Ct. at 2566 (quoting Wisconsin v.
 City of New York, 517 U.S. 1, 19 (1996)).
-Congress has "delegated its broad authority over the census to the Secretary."
-Id.
-Similarly, the Constitution requires Congress reapportion Representatives based on the decennial enumeration.
-U.S. Const., art.
+Congress has "delegated its broad authority over the census to the Secre-Similarly, the Constitution requires Contary."
+Id. gress reapportion Representatives based on the decen-U.S. Const., art.
 I, § 2, cl.
-3. Congress delegated some of its reapportionment duties to the Secretary and the President.
+3. nial enumeration.
+Congress delegated some of its reapportionment duties to the Secretary and the President.
 See 13 U.S.C. § 141(b); 2 U.S.C. § 2a(a).
-However, this delegation is not without constraints.
-It is limited by the text of the enabling statutes.
+However, this delegation is not with-It is limited by the text of the enabling out constraints. statutes.